Skip to Content

 Krav Maga is can work for you if you are trying to learn more about the basics of self defense and are trying to get exposure to many different martial arts.

-The recommendation we can provide is that MMA training or any grappling training such as that found in wrestling, bjj, or judo will always trump any krav maga training for self defnse.
+The recommendation we can provide is that MMA training or any grappling training such as that found in wrestling, bjj, or judo will always trump any Krav Maga training for self defense.

 But no matter which style you choose, train against live opponents regularly so you can learn how to defend yourself effectively in any situation.